In patient-centered care models, an individual’s needs and the desired health outcomes are the driving force behind all care decisions.

-We know that hospitals can be frightening places to people who don't spend a lot of time there.
-So, as a result, healthcare professionals must practice patient-centered care, in which they anticipate the anxiety or fear that patients sometimes experience when receiving care and take responsibility for comforting and reassuring their patients at every step, making sure the patient is at the center of everything they do.
+Healthcare professionals must practice patient-centered care – in which they anticipate the anxiety or fear that patients sometimes experience when receiving care – and take responsibility for comforting and reassuring their patients at every step, ensuring patients and their families and caregivers are at the center of everything they do.

-Even though the patient care is constantly evolving, along with technology and information delivery, patient expectations are not.
-Patients always expect a high-quality experience, so a culture of patient-centered care isn't a "nice to have," it's a "need to have."
+As patients become more engaged with the delivery of their care, and evidence of its clinical efficacy continues to mount, technology and information delivery is also maturing.
+In the current environment, patients expect a high-quality experience, so a culture of patient-centered care isn't a "nice to have," it's a "need to have."

 The importance of a patient-centered care model

-In a patient-centered care model, it is important for patients to always be in complete control when it comes to making decisions about their own care and treatment.
-Clinicians are there to inform, advise and support, but it is ultimately up to the patient to determine what course of action they will take.
-Therefore, a patient needs to fully understand the procedures and treatments they will undergo, and clinicians must aim to make them as knowledgeable and comfortable as possible, especially when treating them for a complicated or painful illness or injury.
+- Patients need to fully understand the procedures and treatments they will undergo, while clinicians must aim to make them as knowledgeable and comfortable as possible, especially when treating them for a complicated or painful illness or injury.

 The value of evidence-based practice

 Evidence-based practice is a widely used problem-solving approach in the clinical setting, but it's also crucial to delivering patient-centered care.
 It integrates clinical expertise with the latest and best research evidence, along with known patient values, in order to deliver the best possible patient care.

 One of the most important elements of evidence-based practice in nursing is taking into account the needs and wants of the individual patient.
 We need to understand what's most important to our patients — what are their preferences when it comes to treatment options, and how do they define quality of life?
 All of these things come together to make up the definition of evidence-based healthcare